agg-shambhavi/PARKS-Gaze/README.md

-For any queries and collaborations related to gaze estimation, feel free to write to: lrdmurthy@iisc.ac.in

-I would love to collaborate or provide any information that I can share.
+For any queries and collaborations related to gaze estimation, feel free to write to: lrdmurthy@iisc.ac.in I would love to collaborate or provide more details.

 ## License + Attribution